MichaelXuqingqing/take-home-challenge-ios/README.md

+**Note**: This was originally forked from: https://github.com/fightcamp/fightcamp-take-home-challenge-ios

 ## FightCamp take home (iOS) 🥊

 Hey!
 Congratulations on making it to the next step in the interview process.
-We look forward to having you potentially join the FightCamp family!
+We look forward to having you potentially join NuraLogix!

 ## Expectations